UCD-GW-Nitrate/npsat_engine/README.md

 ```
 spack install cgal target=x86_64 ^cmake@3.9.4
 ```
 Next we navigate to a folder where we want to copy all the files.
-If for example we would like to have the librariescopied to Documents/Path/to/myDealii_lib then we do the following
+If for example we would like to have the libraries copied to Documents/Path/to/myDealii_lib then we do the following:
 ```
 cd Documents/Path/to/
 spack view -v symlink myDealii_lib dealii